 Talk it out with someone you trust

-Rather than reign in your anger or keep your worries to yourself, find comfort in these feelings by talking to a close relative or friend.
+Rather than reign in your anger or keep your worries to yourself, vent these feelings and find comfort by talking to a close relative or friend.

-The alternative lies in seeking out a counsellor; this likewise ensures a judgement-free space for you to clear your head, and can be done over phone.
-It can seem daunting talking to a stranger over the phone — but these conversations are confidential, and will stay that way.
+The alternative lies in seeking out a counsellor; this likewise ensures a judgement-free space for you to clear your head, and can be done over the phone.
+Talking to a stranger may seem daunting — but these conversations are confidential, and will stay that way.

 These are some helplines offering free counselling services that you might want to consider: